pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 The best review I could find (which I could appreciate and understand) is Felipe De Brigard's "The Nature of Memory Traces" ([Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&citation_for_view=l9gS2joAAAAJ:mVmsd5A6BfQC)).

+There has been a fairly "standard" model of "memory traces", which has been patched over time to address inadequacieis and shortcomings.

-One model for memory formation and recall is the "multiple trace theory" (page 410 of de Brigard's paper).
-Basically a bunch of neurons scattered throughout the brain store small fragments of the same memory, and one "hippocampal index" neuron binds them all together into a single "memory".
+The current model for memory formation and recall is the "multiple trace theory" (page 410 of de Brigard's paper).
+Basically a bunch of neurons scattered throughout the brain store very small fragments of the same memory, and one "hippocampal index" neuron binds them all together into a single "memory".

-As I understand it, the "same" neurons can be "reused" --- for example, if you have multiple memories in the same geographical location or place (like the same coffeeshop or restaurant), then the neurons associated with remembering that location could be "reused" as you form new memories in the location.
+As I understand it, the "same" neurons can be "reused" --- for example, if you have multiple memories in the same geographical location or place (for example: the same coffeeshop I proposed to my wife is the same coffeeshop I worked my first job), then the neurons associated with remembering that location ("the coffeeshop" itself) could be "reused" as you form new memories in the location.

+(Thus far, the theory seems relevant for addressing the issue of "where do I place a note?"---like neurons, notes can be scattered throughout the Zettelkasten---and link-formation.)

+Importantly, the part which is unique to the "multiple trace theory" addressing the inadequacies of the
-Importantly, the "multiple trace theory" contends that re-indexing occurs when a memory trace gets re-activated.
+"standard model", the "multiple trace theory" contends that re-indexing occurs when a memory trace gets re-activated.
 (I only mention this because it seems the 'keyword index' Luhmann uses is analogous to Hippocampal index neurons.)

 ## How did Luhmann use this?

+Luhmann appears to use the model of "memory traces" in two obvious ways: (1) in the form of the 'keyword index' or 'register' (which is analogous to the Hippocampal index neurons), (2) links between the slips of cards.

 Johannes Schmidt writes in [Niklas Luhmann’s Card Index: The Fabrication of Serendipity](https://pub.uni-bielefeld.de/download/2942471/2942472/jschmidt_niklas%20luhmann%27s%20card%20index_%20sociologica_2018_12-1.pdf)
 (§6) pages 58--59 (footnotes removed)